dahlbrody7/homelab-notes/README.md

 - Set up SSH and tested authentication logging
 - Simulated basic incident response by terminating an active SSH session
 - Diagnosed and resolved network issues on Ubuntu and Kali Linux VMs
+- Built a virtualized network with pfSense, with LAN + DMZ segmentation
+- Troubleshot connectivity problems stemming from routing, DHCP, firewall, and system issues
+- Deployed Wazuh SIEM on a new Ubuntu VM and verified installation

 ## In Progress
-- pfSense DMZ configuration
-- Wazuh SIEM deployment
+Connecting Ubuntu server to Wazuh and testing that logs and alerts work properly

 ## Certifications
 - CompTIA Network+ (N10-009)